-Since 1993, forests in the FMUs have been managed under Management Plans.
+Since 1992, forests in the FMUs have been managed under Management Plans.
 While the primary objective is sustainable forest management to ensure sustainable production and supply of timber for urban and rural consumers, the FMUs are also mandated to manage the non-timber forest resources as well as the protective functions of forests.
 From the standpoint of sustainable timber production, the forests cut along the cable line corridors and in the patch, openings are to be reforested through natural regeneration supplemented by artificial planting.

-For this plan period total of 37.46 ha of land was bought under artificial plantation from the total clear-cut area of 176.33 ha (Table 7).
-This shows that in conifer areas there is good natural regeneration along the cable line corridor and bark beetle sanitation areas.
+For this plan period a total of 38.03 ha of land was bought under artificial plantation from the total clear-cut area of 56.06 ha (Table 7).
+This clearly indicates of good natural regeneration in conifer areas and along the cable line corridors and bark beetle sanitation areas.
 Further, survey to study plantation establishment status were conducted for plantation areas which are more than five years old.
 The survey was carried out in line with Guidelines for Monitoring and Evaluation of Plantation and Forest Nursery,2019.
-The average planation survival percentage of five years old of five sites was 77.4% which falls in very good (VG) category (Picture1).
-With this the plantation sites were qualified to evaluated as established and 10 years regeneration was added for existing rotation period for AAC calculation.
+The average planation survival percentage of five years old of five sites was 70% which falls in very good (VG) category (Picture:1).
+With this the plantation sites were qualified to evaluated under "Established Plantation" and 10 years regeneration was added for existing rotation period for AAC calculation